baracudaz/netatmo-lametric-proxy/README.md

 Go to the [LaMetric Developper site](https://developer.lametric.com)

-And create an app with 4 screens:
+And create an app with user interface consisting of four frames:

-1. first is a simple "Name" screen for Outdoor temperature value
+1. "Name" frame for Outdoor temperature value
-2. second is a "Sparkline"  screen for Outdoor temperature graph
+2. "Sparkline" frame for Outdoor temperature graph
-3. third is a simple "Name" screen for Outdoor humidity value
+3. "Name" frame for Outdoor humidity value
-4. forth is a simple "Name" screen for Pressure trend (icon) and value
+4. "Name" frame for Pressure trend (icon) and value

 Make sure to set the app to use *Push Mode*.
 Publish your app as a private app.